pndang/pndang.github.io/experience.md

 - Conducted rigorous analysis and investigation of disparities and data collection gaps, demonstrating a commitment to ethical and responsible data science practices
 - Implemented robust false discovery correction to ensure the statistical significance and reliability of conclusions derived from multiple hypothesis tests
 - Attained promising predictive performance, exceeding 87% accuracy across diverse evaluation metrics, in accurately predicting breast cancer recurrence status
-- Implemented and assessed effective solutions to address the challenges posed by imbalanced data, enabling reliable and accurate predictions
+- Implemented and assessed solutions to handle imbalanced data for reliable predictions
 - Honored with a nomination by Dr. Moshiri to deliver a presentation at UCSD’s 36th Annual Undergrad Research Conference

 <br>